-discovered that if Christ is one person with two natures then one of the natures must be personless.
-There followed not a little discussion of enhypostasia and anhypostasia, that is, of being a nature with and without being a person.
+There is an incipiently metaphysical context.
+About seventy-five years after Chalcedon, Byzantine theologians discovered that if Christ is one person with two natures then one of the natures must be personaless.
+There followed not a little discussion of enhypostasia and anhypo stasia, of being a nature that is, of a nature, with and without being a person.
+IN 11/2-

 There is a fully metaphysical context.
-It distinguishes verbal, notional, and real distinctions; it further distinguishes major and minor real distinctions; it divides minor real distinctions into the ordinary case and the analogical instance found in the mystery of the Incarnation; and, finally, it seeks the imperfect but very fruitful understanding of the mystery commended by the first Vatican council (DS 3016).
+It distinguishes verbal, notional, and real distinctions; it further distinguishes major and minor real distinctions; and it divides minor real distinctions into the ordinary case and the analogical instance found in the mystery of the Incarnation; and, finally, it seeks the imperfect but very fruitful understanding of the mystery commended by the first Vatican council (DS 3016).